PioneerIncubator/betterGo/README.md

 ### Implementation

-Use go ast to analyse your code where using generic functions, generate specify function for your types and replace your original call.
+Use go ast to analyse your code where using generic functions, generate specific function for your types and replace your original call expressions.

 ### What I actually do